dblohm7/dblohm7.github.com/source/_posts/2015-07-28-interesting-win32-apis.markdown

 ---------------

-While my diff showed these APIs as new exports for Windows 10, the MSDN docs claim that these APIS are actually new for the Windows 8.1 Update.
+While my diff showed these APIs as new exports for Windows 10, the MSDN docs claim that these APIs are actually new for the Windows 8.1 Update.
 Using the [`OfferVirtualMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/dn781436%28v=vs.85%29.aspx) and [`ReclaimVirtualMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/dn781437%28v=vs.85%29.aspx) functions, we can now specify ranges of virtual memory that are safe to